intel/intel-iot-refkit/README.rst

 Installing Docker on Linux
 ==========================

-You’ll need Docker installed to build locally.
+It's possible to build the project in a Docker container.
 Using Docker provides a packaged and controlled environment for building an image, eliminating development environment issues that can occur with differing Linux OS distros and versions, different host